tom-may/About-me/README.md

 Inspired by Glassdoor, [Glasshome](https://glasshome.herokuapp.com/#/) is a project hacked together over a week in a team of Seven.
 It is a fullstack web application that puts power in tenants hands by letting them have a voice.

 For this project, I felt that it was vital for us to have the power to audit any reviews that are added to the site.
-For this reason,. my main contribution to the project was to develop an Admin portal, where we could see metrics for recently added reviews, properties and users.
+For this reason, my main contribution to the project was to develop an Admin portal, where we could see metrics for recently added reviews, properties and users.
 Most importantly, I developed an Admin login using authenticare which gave us special permissions to update and delete any reviews or properties on the site.

 Additionally, I also took charge of the styling for the site.
 Using the SCSS framework Bulma, I was able to explore a variety of ways to use SCSS to develop an application with UX in mind.